neulab/ragged/README.md

 ## Installation
 To recreate the conda environment, run
-`conda env create -f environment.yml`.
+'conda create --name ragged_env --file requirements.txt'.

 To run and evaluate the retriever, see retriver/README.md